-The following describes the function and operation of the PowerCommand® Control 3201 (PCC).
+The following describes the function and operation of the PowerCommand® Control 3200 (PCC).
 All indicators, control switches/buttons and graphical display are located on the face of the control panel as illustrated in Figure 3-1.

-This section covers prestart checks, starting and stopping and operating the generator set (genset).
-Each operator should read through this entire section before they attempt to start the genset.
-It is essential that the operator be completely familiar with the genset and the PCC control.
+This section covers prestart checks, starting and stopping and operating the generator set.
+Each operator should read through this entire section before attempting to start the set.
+It is essential that the operator be completely familiar with the set and the control panel.
 Refer to Section 6 for operating recommendations.